 Are Redshelf ebooks available without an internet connection?

 Yes.
 The Redshelf eReader offers an offline function where users can select a page range to cache within their browser for when Wi-Fi is not available.
 The percentage of offline availability is determined by the publisher.
 This is not a downloadable ebook.
 To determine if your ebook will allow for offline access, look at the percentage listed on the title details page prior to purchase at Redshelf.com.

 Yes.
 Redshelf’s eReader offers a printing function where users can select a page range to print.
-The percentage of the ebook that is available to print is determine by its publisher.
-Please note: not all eBooks will allow printing.
+The percentage of the ebook that is available to print is determined by its publisher.
+Please note: not all ebooks will allow printing.

 Is there information on how to use Redshelf eReader online?

 Redshelf has many different features built into their eReader.
 To help answer questions about your Redshelf account, eReader functionality such as highlighting, notes, dictionaries, flash cards, etc. visit https://cornellstore.redshelf.com/faq/